 Search Engine Optimization (SEO)

 The more optimized your content is for search engines, the higher it’s likely to rank.
-A higher ranking can increase the likelihood of someone clicking through to your website or blog.
+A higher ranking can increase the likelihood that someone will click through to your website or blog.
+Once they’re on your site, you can offer them an enticing lead magnet in exchange for joining your email list.
+That puts them into your sales funnel and opens an opportunity to start an ongoing conversation.

 SEO also matters for local searches.
 If someone in your local area searches for “financial advisor near me,” your firm will ideally show up on page one.
 Learning the basics of SEO for RIAs can help you to improve your search rankings, landing you on more prospective clients’ radars.